 James Lord’s 1985 memoir gives a vivid description of Giacometti’s working methods, which would involve intense scrutiny and endless re-working.
 Before resuming work on Lord’s portrait he would announce: ‘It’s hopeless!’ or ‘I don’t know why I’m even trying!’ or ‘It’s impossible!
 I can’t make portraits, no one can’.

-Another aspect of Giacometti’s art that emerges very clearly from this show is his preoccupation with scale.
+One aspect of Giacometti’s art which emerges very clearly from this show is his preoccupation with scale.
 One of the most arresting exhibits is a huge, stand-alone plaster leg, which reminded me a bit of the giant foot of Constantine on the Capitoline Hill.
 At the other extreme are tiny figurines, some only a few millimetres high, said to have been inspired by a sighting from afar of the artist Isabel Rawsthorne on the Boulevard Saint-Michel in 1937.

 Giacometti’s life, like his art, was a gradual paring-down process.
 In his later years he mostly used just two models, his wife Annette and Diego, although from 1958 he did employ a third, the young prostitute known only as ‘Caroline’, who would become his mistress and muse.
 Stanley Tucci has just made a film about their relationship, yet to be released in the UK, with Clémence Poésy as the enigmatic Caroline alongside Geoffrey Rush as Giacometti.
 (I only mention this because I spotted Tucci at the press view).

 I have a couple of reservations about this otherwise exemplary show.
 First, it felt rather cramped.
 How the organisers managed to fit 250 works into just 10 rooms I can’t imagine.
-By contrast, the 2013 Klee show at the Tate had just 132 works – and Klee worked small – in 17 rooms.
+By contrast, the 2013 Paul Klee show at the Tate had only 132 works – and Klee worked small – in 17 rooms.

 Giacometti at Tate Modern until 10 September 2017